cmc-discord/site/src/articles/disinformation/trans/sports.svelte.md

 navigationTitle: "Sports"

 summary: >-
-    Learn why there's no reason to exclude trans people from sports, and where gender segregation in sports comes from.
+    Learn why there's no reason to exclude trans folks from sports, and where gender segregation in sports comes from.
 ---

 <script lang="ts">